Mexican Repatriation: Scope of repatriation

 California mother describes voluntary repatriation: "Sometimes I tell my children that I would like to go to Mexico, but they tell me, 'We don't want to go, we belong here.'"
 (1935 photograph by Dorothea Lange).

 Reliable data for the total number repatriated is difficult to come by.
 Hoffman estimates that over 400,000 Mexicans left the US between 1929 and 1937, with a peak of 138,000 in 1931.
 Mexican government sources suggest over 300,000 were repatriated between 1930 and 1933, while Mexican media reported up to 2,000,000 during a similar span.
 After 1933, repatriation decreased from the 1931 peak, but was over 10,000 in most years until 1940.
 Arturo Rosales estimates 600,000 were repatriated in total between 1929 and 1936 Research by California state senator Joseph Dunn concluded that 1.8 million had been repatriated.
 Brian Gratton estimates that 355,000 people moved to Mexico from the US in the 1930s, 38% of them American born citizens and 2% naturalized citizens.
-He estimates that this number is 225,000 higher than would be expected during the depression period.
+He estimates this number was 225,000 higher than expected during the Depression.
 The government formally deported around 82,000 Mexicans from 1929 to 1935.

 This constituted a significant portion of the Mexican population in the US.
-By one estimate, one-fifth of Mexicans in California were repatriated by 1932, and one-third of all Mexicans in the US between 1931 and 1934.
-The 1930 Census reported 1.3 million Mexicans in the US, but this number is not considered reliable, because some repatriations had already begun, illegal immigrants were not counted, and the Census attempted to use racial concepts that did not map to how many Spanish-speakers in the Southwest defined their own identities.
-Another source estimates 1,692,000 people of Mexican origin (649,000 Mexican born) in the US in 1930, with this number reduced to 1,592,000 (387,000 Mexican born) in 1940.
+By one estimate, one-fifth of Mexicans in California were repatriated by 1932, and one-third of all Mexicans in the US were repatriated between 1931 and 1934.
+The 1930 Census reported 1.3 million Mexicans in the US, but this number is not considered reliable because some repatriations had already begun, illegal immigrants were not counted, and the Census attempted to use racial concepts that did not map to how many Spanish-speakers in the Southwest defined their own identities.
+Another source estimates 1,692,000 people of Mexican origin (649,000 Mexican-born) in the US in 1930, with this number reduced to 1,592,000 (387,000 Mexican-born) in 1940.

-Repatriation was not evenly geographically distributed, with Mexicans living in the US midwest being only 3% of the overall Mexican population in the US but perhaps 10% of repatriates.
+Repatriation was not evenly geographically distributed, with Mexicans living in the US Midwest being only 3% of the overall Mexican population in the US but perhaps 10% of repatriates.

-Besides coverage in local newspapers and radio, deportation was frequent enough that it was reflected in the lyrics of Mexican popular music.
+Beyond coverage in local newspapers and on the radio, deportation was frequent enough to appear in the lyrics of Mexican popular music.